tanvincible/dodo/docs/internals.markdown

 ## Project Parsing
 1. **Full Project Scan:**
    - Uses [Magika by Google](https://github.com/google/magika) to identify and classify files.
-   - Uses AI to determine whether a file is a configuration or an "interest" file (i.e., relevant to linting, testing, building, or deployment).
+   - Uses **Raphi** to determine whether a file is a configuration or an "interest" file (i.e., relevant to linting, testing, building, or deployment).

 2. **Parsing Configuration Files:**
    - Once files of interest are identified, Dodo uses **Lark** or another parsing tool to extract relevant tool configurations.